 GPS tracking has truly become essential in the day-to-day operations of fleets of all types and sizes.
 There are multiple benefits of GPS, which is what we will highlight in this post.

 GPS or Global Positioning System is a worldwide radio-navigation satellite system that helps you remotely track the location of your drivers and vehicles.

 The system relies on a transmitter, inside a phone or a navigation device, sending out a signal that is then received by multiple satellites in space.

-Here are some important GPS and geofencing benefits:
+Here are some important benefits of using a GPS system and geofencing:

 1. Smarter route planning

-GPS tracking can also help identify the best and worst roads by reviewing details for past trips using the location history map.
-Fleet managers can optimize routes by identifying busy roads with location-based historical data to increase efficiency and productivity.
+GPS fleet tracking can also help identify the best and worst roads by reviewing details for past trips using the location history map.
+Fleet managers can optimize routes by identifying busy roads with location-based historical data.

 2. Safety against cargo theft